hj91/node-red-contrib-add/README.md

 The sum can be reset with an incoming message that contains `msg.reset`.
 Then all stored data will be removed and the initial sum starts at zero again.

+Sample Node-RED flow is included in /examples folder

 ## License

 This project is licensed under the Apache 2.0 license.